columbia/fairtest/README.md

 Alternatively, you can download an Ubuntu virtual machine with a complete, up-to-date FairTest installation from
 <a href="http://www.cs.columbia.edu/~vatlidak/FairtestVM.tar.gz" title="FairTest VM">here</a>
-and launch it with VMWare Player.
+and launch it with VMWare Player. (username and password are both "fairtest")

 Quick Start
 -----------